John Julien

 1. Checklist

-A checklist is a simple way to communicate your instructions, especially for experienced workers.
+A checklist is a simple way to communicate your instructions, to ensure every step is accounted for.
 Checklists fulfill your basic SOP criteria where you need to complete a select set of tasks.

 Your checklist prompts employees on what to do.
 It serves as a reminder of what steps to take and in what order to perform those steps.

-Below is an example of a checklist article that explains how to print a check at a bank.
+Below is an example of a checklist article that explains how to update the account information for a credit union member:

-A decision tree is an SOP that guides a user through a decision.
+A decision tree is an SOP that guides a user through a set of decisions.
 It asks a series of questions.
 Each answer leads to a new question until the task is handled.

-Decision trees are especially helpful with complex procedures, like troubleshooting, that have a lot of different outcomes.
+Decision trees are especially helpful for complex procedures, such as troubleshooting, that have many possible outcomes.

-This is a workflow and works as if someone were sitting beside the employee, instructing them on what to do for each step.
+This is a workflow that works as if someone were sitting beside the employee, instructing them on what to do for each step.

 Notice how this how-to SOP example primarily uses screenshots.
 It uses minimal words.
 Instead, it focuses on quickly communicating what needs to be done.